How to get PrEP

 Accessing PrEP could be easier than you imagine.
 The first step involves starting a conversation with your doctor.

-Doctors have to be familiar with a huge variety of rapidly evolving health topics, so not all doctors might know about PrEP as a biomedical HIV prevention strategy just yet.
+Doctors have to be familiar with a huge variety of rapidly changing health topics, so not all doctors might know about PrEP as a biomedical HIV prevention option just yet.

 Australia has national clinical guidelines and other education resources to help doctors know how to prescribe PrEP and manage your health while using it.

-The guidelines prioritise PrEP for people who can benefit the most.
-The guidelines don’t prevent anybody at risk of acquiring HIV from being able to access PrEP if they want it, as long as there are no medical reasons stopping this.
+The guidelines support anybody at risk of acquiring HIV to access PrEP if they want it, as long as there are no medical reasons for PrEP to not be recommended.

 Opting in to use PrEP involves seeing a doctor or sexual health nurse once every three months for comprehensive sexual health tests.